Member News – Winter 2014

 While men aren’t off the hook, the savings projections are much worse for women, reflecting the income differences between the genders and time spent out of the workforce caring for children, with the research also aimed at identifying underlying issues and levels of engagement.

-There were approximately 1,500 women polled for the survey, which found the main reason women fail to make voluntary contributions is simply because they cannot afford it.
+There were approximately 1,500 women polled for the survey, which found the main reason women fail to make voluntary contributions is simply that they cannot afford it.
 60% said affordability was a barrier and that any spare money was being directed to paying off debt.

 The survey also showed that women aren’t particularly ‘engaged’ with their super – which means actively managing it – and that while older women are more likely to be engaged than their younger counterparts, the majority still don’t know what their retirement needs are.
 Another contradiction is that while the majority actively check their super balances each year, only 40% know what investment option their savings are in.